IslaExecutionSquad/website/docs/walkthrough/interact.md

     Cool huh?
 This is unplayable on the offical website for the Plastic Memories Visual Novel.
 If you found this you get a cookie.
 Let us know in our Discord what you think! -->

 - Interaction Mode is accessed following each event.
-- Interaction Mode can be exited by holding the Circle (B) button, Z key, or Cross om PS Vita.
+- Interaction Mode can be exited by holding the Circle (B) button, Z key, or Cross on PS Vita.
 - Interaction Mode allows the player to utilize various elements to get different reactions out of Isla.
 - Using the D-pad’s up or down buttons moves the camera focus in the desired direction, while the Square and Triangle buttons zoom in and out respectively.
 - Pressing the Right Bumper or clicking the shirt icon takes the player to a menu that outlines currently unlocked costumes, and allows them to select from whichever one they please.